makersall/toolkit/pages/50-support/10-community-support.md

 > Y'know, Emily, whenever I meet a farmer I ask him if he thinks it's important to go to Agricultural School to be a good farmer.
 Yeah, and some of them say it's even a waste of time.
 You can get all of those things, anyway, out of the pamphlets the government sends out.

 George is exaggerating a bit, but the idea wouldn't seem out of line to farmers in his time.
-Extension Services was created was because the system of Land Grant colleges that had been built to help spread modern agricultural practices through formal schooling couldn't reach enough people.
-Extension Services succeeded where Land Grant colleges failed because in virtually every county, it embedded one or more extension agents who built upon existing social networks and created new ones to create a massive infrastructure of informal peer to peer learning.
+Extension Services was created because the system of Land Grant colleges that had been built to help spread modern agricultural practices through formal schooling couldn't reach enough people.
+Extension Services succeeded where Land Grant colleges failed because in virtually every county, it embedded one or more extension agents who built upon existing social networks and created new ones to create a massive infrastructure of informal peer-to-peer learning.

 Extension agents used a wide range of techniques to create an infrastructure for training and support: